Fourier series

 The first four partial sums of the Fourier series for a square wave.
-As more harmonics are added, the partial sums converge to (become more and more like) the square wave.
+As more harmonics are added, the partial sums converge to the square wave.

 Function $s_6(x)$ (in red) is a Fourier series sum of 6 harmonically related sine waves (in blue).
 Its Fourier transform $S(f)$ is a frequency-domain representation that reveals the amplitudes of the summed sine waves.

 Fourier series are closely related to the Fourier transform, a more general tool that can even find the frequency information for functions that are not periodic.
 Periodic functions can be identified with functions on a circle; for this reason Fourier series are the subject of Fourier analysis on the circle group, denoted by $\mathbb{T}$ or $S_1$.
 The Fourier transform is also part of Fourier analysis, but is defined for functions on $\mathbb{R}^n$.

 Since Fourier's time, many different approaches to defining and understanding the concept of Fourier series have been discovered, all of which are consistent with one another, but each of which emphasizes different aspects of the topic.
 Some of the more powerful and elegant approaches are based on mathematical ideas and tools that were not available in Fourier's time.
-Fourier originally defined the Fourier series for real-valued functions of real arguments, and used the sine and cosine functions in the decomposition.
+Fourier originally defined the Fourier series for real-valued functions of real arguments, and used the sine and cosine functions in the series expansion.
 Many other Fourier-related transforms have since been defined, extending his initial idea to many applications and birthing an area of mathematics called Fourier analysis.